ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we identify a fundamental limitation in current LLM agent memory frameworks: the disconnect between memory retrieval and reasoning.
-We argue that high retrieval accuracy alone is insufficient for intelligent decision‑making, as agents must not only recall past information but also understand its implications for the present.
-To address this issue, we propose \modelname, a hierarchical framework that transforms passive dialogue history into an active memory KG with both causal and semantic edges between facts. \modelname enables agents to infer implicit constraints and resolve logical conflicts.
-We further introduce a benchmark \datasetname to evaluate the utility of memory for action.
-Extensive experiments on both our dataset and standard benchmarks show that \modelname substantially outperforms baselines.
+In this paper, we identify a key limitation of current agent memory systems: the gap between memory retrieval and reasoning.
+We argue that high retrieval accuracy is not enough.
+Agents must not only recall past information, but also understand what it means for the present.
+To address this issue, we propose ActMem, which transforms passive dialogue history into an active memory KG with causal and semantic edges.
+We also introduce ActMemEval to evaluate the utility of memory for action.
+Experiments on both our dataset and standard benchmarks show that ActMem outperforms baselines.

-In future work, we plan to explore lightweight LLMs to improve the efficiency of KG construction without compromising reasoning quality.
-Second, we plan to extend \modelname to multimodal scenarios.
-Finally, we will explore fine-tuning strategies to enhance the causal reasoning capabilities.
+In future work, we plan to explore lightweight LLMs to improve KG construction efficiency without hurting reasoning quality.
+We also plan to extend ActMem to multimodal scenarios and study fine-tuning strategies to improve causal reasoning.